wp-plugins/nextgen-facebook/readme.txt

 	* **Removed the URL Rewrite feature and settings tab** (see the CDN Linker plugin at https://github.com/wmark/CDN-Linker for one of many alternative URL rewriters).

 == Upgrade Notice ==

+= 7.4.5 =

+Added a extra check for missing information returned by `wp_get_attachment_metadata()`, added an 'Author Name Format' option for the new 'author' meta tag (different from 'article:author').

 = 7.4.4 =